 KBVB (Royal Belgian Football Association)

-- Assisting the former president of the board of directors of Fortis Holdings in a judicial inquiry, which led to charges of forgery and market manipulation.
+- Representing the former president of the board of directors of Fortis Holdings in a judicial inquiry opened by the investigating judge in Brussels, which led to charges of forgery and market manipulation.

-- Acting for a major shareholder and director of an international flooring company before the Brussels criminal court on charges of money laundering and forgery.
+- Represented a major shareholder and director of an international flooring company in reaching an historic out of court settlement in a criminal investigation on charges of money laundering and forgery.

 Joris De Vos